iokiwi/hack-and-learn/walkthroughs/mr-robot.md

 No worries though!
 There's a myriad of ways we can get one detailed here https://netsec.ws/?p=337

+We'll use this one

 ```
 $ python -c 'import pty; pty.spawn("/bin/sh")'
+$
 ```

-No news is good news.
+In linux No news is good news - if we didn't see an error it was probably ok.

 Lets try login as robot again.

 ```
 $ su robot